frobertpixto/hand-drawn-shapes-dataset/README.md

 - Add requirements.txt
 - Create a DataSheet for the Dataset as described in https://arxiv.org/pdf/1803.09010.pdf
 - Make a smaller dataset subset?
+- Write about Hyperparameters and tweaks (like reference for first point for vertices).

 Vertices
 - Finalize Ellipses